 This post is set up to help you see all of these key London sights in one day and I’ve ordered them in the way that I’d recommend you go about doing that.

-One Day In London: An Itinerary
+One Day In London: What to Do in London

 1. The Tower of London